Oky-period-tracker/periodtracker/docs/setup.md

 For the CMS, go to:
 `Project settings > Service accounts > Firebase Admin SDK > Generate new private key`

 This will automatically download a json file, rename this as `firebase-config.json` and save it in the /cms folder as listed above.
-Use this same json file to fill in the `.k8s/firebase-config.yaml` file.